Why Serious Leads Prematurely Disqualify Franchisors

 Is your franchise story all about the brand?
 A serious franchisee lead wants to quickly understand how they’d benefit from aligning their personal and professional worlds with yours.
 This approach should inform every aspect of your story.

 We’re all drawn to making a conversation about us.
 But consider the person you chatted with who asked a few questions, got you talking about yourself and said very little.
-It’s likely you’d walk away from that encounter like that and think, “that sure was one interesting person.”
-By making the conversation about you; not them, they left a positive impression.
+It’s likely you’d walk away from an encounter like that and think, “that sure was one interesting person.”
+By making the conversation about you; not them, you left a positive impression.

 That’s the way you should tell your franchise brand story.
 Satisfy “what’s in it for me” questions and you’ll set a deep hook with serious leads.